 Patronizing is when you talk to someone like they are a child.
 It also means to show someone a high degree of respect, especially exaggeratedly or falsely.

-Often it is used to describe somebody who is condescending and snobbish, or when they act like someone else’s opinion doesn’t matter.
+Often it is used to describe somebody who is condescending and snobbish, or when acting like someone else’s opinion doesn’t matter.
 A patronizing person might also explain something in an unnecessarily complicated way- as if they’re speaking down to the other person.

 What does condescending mean?

 Have you ever been in a situation where someone says or does something that makes you feel belittled and humiliated?
 If so, then chances are the person was being condescending to you.
 When people use this word, they often think of it as a type of rude behavior where someone is looking down on another person.

 To be condescending in a tone of voice is to speak or act as though one knows more than the person they are speaking to.
 It can come off negatively because it often appears that this other party isn’t getting their due level of respect and consideration.

 What’s the difference between patronizing and condescending?

-Patronizing means to treat someone in a superior manner, usually with pity.
+Patronizing means treating someone in a superior manner, usually with pity.
 Condescending means to look down on someone or speak about them as if they are less intelligent than you.

 You can see examples of this when parents speak in a condescending tone to their children or when teachers talk down to students who have not done well on an exam.

 Patronizing people is a form of bullying and can be emotionally devastating.
-Condescending means to look down on someone or speak about them as if they are less intelligent than you, which can lead to some serious trust issues in the future.
+Condescending means looking down on someone or speaking about them as if they are less intelligent than you, which can lead to some serious trust issues in the future.